newbreedofgeek/html5-skeletor/README.md

 ### Release History

 5.0.0 - (19/11/2013) Added QUnit based Unit and Integration tests that are now part of the Grunt workflow (using PhantomJS) for the build and package tasks.
-There is also a new task called 'test' (e.g. grunt test) that runs the tests in standalone mode.
+There is also a new task called 'test' (e.g. grunt test) that runs the tests in standalone/headless mode.

 4.0.0 - (8/11/2013) Added JSHint to lint the core js files of the app.
 These errors need to be fixed before you can build or deploy.